If you're embarking on your first year of University study you probably have a few questions!

 - In addition to aiding your learning, this will teach you invaluable teamwork skills

-- Make use of resources such as PeerWise, HEDC Student Learning Development, and Blackboard
+- Make use of resources such as HEDC Student Learning Development, and Blackboard

 Please contact the Health Sciences Admissions Office if you have any further questions about the HSFY Programme.

-Before the last day to withdraw from Semester One / Semester Two papers
+Before the last day to withdraw from semester 1 / semester 2 papers

 If you are withdrawing due to exceptional circumstances, you will also need to complete an application for withdrawal under exceptional circumstances.

-If you are considering university study before re-enrolling in HSFY, please contact the Health Sciences Admission Office, as you could risk your eligibility to rejoin the programme.
+If you are considering other university study before re-enrolling in HSFY, please contact AskOtago, as you could risk your eligibility to re-enter the programme.

-After the last day to withdraw from Semester One / Semester Two papers under exceptional circumstances
+After the last day to withdraw from semester 1 / semester 2 papers, under exceptional circumstances

 If you wish to withdraw after this date, under exceptional circumstances, there are two parts to this process:

 You will need to complete an application for withdrawal under exceptional circumstances.
 Exceptional circumstances are generally referred to as one of the following:

 - Other special circumstances beyond a student's control